htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     For Unix machines, the path to the directory containing tokens for user authentication with the token method.
 Defaults to ``~/.condor/tokens.d``.

+:macro-def:`SEC_TOKEN_BLACKLIST_EXPR`
+    A ClassAd expression evaluated against tokens during authentication;
+    if ``SEC_TOKEN_BLACKLIST_EXPR`` is set and evaluates to true, then the token is blacklisted and the authentication attempt is denied.

 :macro-def:`AUTH_SSL_SERVER_CAFILE`
     The path and file name of a file containing one or more trusted CA's certificates for the server side of a communication authenticating